dzackgarza/Notes/Independent Study/Quals/Topics.md

 - LU decomposition.

 ## Analysis
-3.2.
-Classical analysis (Mathematics 104).
 Topology of Rn and metric spaces; prop- erties of continuous functions, compactness, connectedness, limit points; least upper bound property of R. Sequences and series, Cauchy sequences, uniform convergence and its relation to derivatives and integrals; power series, radius of convergence, Weierstrass M -test; conver-